 Use the set.cor function to regress bac100 on weight and alc_gm.

-Hint: set.cor(y = ("outcome_variable"), x = c("predictor1, "predictor2"), z = NULL, data = dataframe)
+Hint: set.cor(y = ("outcome_variable"), x = c("predictor1”, "predictor2"), z = NULL, data = dataframe)

 Examine the slope for each predictor variable (in the 2nd window) and write a short sentence that compares these values to the estimates from the MLR you conducted above.

-Examine the R and R^2 values (in the 3rd window) and write a short sentence that compares these values to the output from the MLR you conducted above.
+Examine the R and R2 values (in the 3rd window) and write a short sentence that compares these values to the output from the MLR you conducted above.

 Note: Don’t interpret the Ruw and R2uw values in this window (these are the unweighted values the regression coefficients)